ParexChain/parex/README.md

 As the name suggests, it is a system consisting of a combination of Proof Of Stake and Node.
 In this system, both POS and Node You are combining your rewards.
 Thus, a higher rate of reward than other crypto production mechanisms you can receive.
-The myDexChain blockchain blends proof of stake and node systems, thanks to a self-developed generation algorithm. has developed a brand new, simple and plain crypto production mechanism that appeals to every user base.
+The Parex blockchain blends proof of stake and node systems, thanks to a self-developed generation algorithm. has developed a brand new, simple and plain crypto production mechanism that appeals to every user base.